 2. "Bottom of the River" by Delta Rae

 "The Bottom of the River" is another Delta Rae song.
 From the lyrics to the video, it is most definitely spooky.
 "I Will Never Die" is about as creepy as they get, as far as lyrics go.
 These songs, like many of their others, helped form the band's unique sound.
 One that is bluesy, folksy, and still somehow distinctly modern.

 The trio says they grew up hearing folklore and supernatural tales.
 They also often heard their mother's made-up melodies as she read these tales to them.
 The melodies and stories heavily influenced them.
 In fact, their name comes from a fictional story their mother intended to write.
 The main character is a girl named Delta Rae who can summon the Greek gods down to Earth.

-"Two Black Cadillacs" and "Blown Away" - Carrie Underwood
+3. "Two Black Cadillacs" and "Blown Away" by Carrie Underwood

 As far as "Two Black Cadillacs" goes, the song itself is a little eerie in that we never find out exactly what the two women did to their betrayer, only that it cost him his life somehow.
 However, what makes this song particularly Halloween worthy is the video.
 Does that car remind you of a Steven King novel turned movie?

 "Blown Away" is just a twisted tale of revenge.
 As if a twister isn't terrifying enough, the song reveals even darker undertones within its lyrics.
 But one thing Carrie does well is bring a story to life in video form.

 "When I first heard the song, I just had visions of what I wanted it to be like.
 And I really wanted it to be a dark Wizard of Oz in 2012 kind of thing," she told CMT Insider about the "Blown Away" video.